- About Us

 There are 16 main tertiary education institutes in Wellington, including the two universities Victoria and Massey.

 Students can study a range of courses such as English language, travel and tourism, sport, film, drama and many more..
 This means there are over 27,000 students living and learning in Wellington.

 As well as studying, you'll find them socialising at local coffee shops, window shopping on Cuba Street and enjoying Wellington’s vibrant nightlife.

-Wellington is home to two English New Zealand schools, which are both located right in the heart of the city.
-NZLC (New Zealand Language Centres) is a short walk to world-famous Te Papa Museum and The Campbell Institute is close to the unique Cuba Street shopping experience.
+Wellington hosts an English New Zealand school located right in the heart of the city.
+NZLC (New Zealand Language Centres) is a short walk to world-famous Te Papa Museum and close to the unique Cuba Street shopping experience.